 In recent years, DreamWorks SKG, under former Disney head Jeffrey Katzenberg, has been making a respectable effort to surpass Disney in the feature-length animation stakes.
 DreamWorks have produced works such as Antz (1998), The Prince of Egypt (1998), The Road to El Dorado (2000), Spirit: Stallion of the Cimarron (2002), Shark Tale (2004), Madagascar (2005), Over the Hedge (2006), Bee Movie (2007), Kung Fu Panda (2008), Monsters vs Aliens (2009), How to Train Your Dragon (2010), Megamind (2010), Rise of the Guardians (2012), The Croods (2013), Turbo (2013), Mr. Peabody & Sherman (2014), Home (2015), Trolls (2016), The Boss Baby (2017) and Captain Underpants: The First Epic Movie (2017).
 DreamWorks’ position as a major new animation player was consolidated by the runaway success of Shrek (2001), which won the first ever Academy Award for Best Animated Feature.

 A large part of the problem here might be the inauspicious presence of John Logan on the script.
 Logan had a big promotion with the Oscar-nominated script for Gladiator (2000) (which is now revealed as having been heavily rewritten by William Nicholson).
-Since such a boost, Logan has revealed himself to be a hack with little grasp of the screenwriting craft and has laid a trail of devastation through the genre with his scripts for The Time Machine (2002) and Star Trek: Nemesis (2002), although did at least prove himself again with the script for The Aviator (2004).
+Since such a boost, Logan has revealed himself to be a hack with little grasp of the screenwriting craft and has laid a trail of devastation through the genre with his scripts for The Time Machine (2002) and Star Trek: Nemesis (2002), although did at least prove himself again with the script for The Aviator (2004), as well as creating the tv series Penny Dreadful (2014-6).

 The setting is also decidedly confused – the locale is supposedly Syracuse (which was located in Sicily), while the time period is screwed up by references to Fiji, which was not discovered until the 18th Century and is just a little too late for the Greek-Arabic exploration of the world.
 It is hard to think of another adaptation of a classic legend that goes to such effort to divorce itself from the cultural background of the story it came from.